 Mint a mock ERC20 token for testing

 Grab a client object and mint mock tokens for the relevant product.
-This is only available on Testnet for obvious reasons.
+This is only available on testnets for obvious reasons.

 Minting is on-chain, so we wait for the transaction confirmation for chain state to propagate.